On this page:

 In the Accounts:

-• groundwater level trends for groundwater management units (GMUs) have been determined based on five years' consistent monitoring data from key bores in the State Observation Bore Network
+- groundwater level trends for GMUs have been determined based on 5 years' consistent monitoring data from key bores in the State Observation Bore Network

-• the reported trend for each quarter represents the change in level from five years before.
-If the level is similar it is considered stable, a higher level is rising and a lower level is declining.
+- the reported trend for each quarter represents the change in level in the last 5 years.
+If the level is similar to 5 years earlier it is called stable, if it is higher or lower it is called rising or declining, respectively

 Groundwater restrictions

-This summarises any restrictions on licensed groundwater use in groundwater management units during the year.
-Some more general information about restrictions on groundwater licensed diversions is provided in the Responding to water availabilityExternal Link section on the How is water managed? page.
+This summarises any restrictions on licensed groundwater use in GMUs during the year.
+More general information about restrictions on groundwater licensed diversions is available in Responding to water availability.

 Entitlements and use